 The whole landscape of Alentejo is dotted with castles, forts, watchtowers, and fortified towns and villages, bearing witness that, with the Christian Reconquest firmly established in the south, it was necessary to continue to defend the frontiers of the country to the east, responding to wars with Spain, to prevent attacks by sea from the west and, throughout the interior, to slow down any advances not contained by the frontier defenses.

 The Moorish Ambience

 The period of Arab occupation, begun in the 8th century, lasted in the south of Portugal for almost 500 years.
 From this long period of shared occupancy, we have inherited agricultural tools and techniques, systems for capturing and storing water, culinary customs, hundreds of different words, construction techniques, decorative tastes, artistic styles, urban environments.
 The archetypes of many of our castles from the Reconquest are Moorish in character and several Christian churches were built over earlier mosques.

 The Convent Ambience

 Everything begins, once more, at the time of the Reconquest, when kings and military religious orders joined forces to put to an end the occupation of the “infidels”.
-From the origins of Nationality to the 19th century, first with the help of the military, then through the not always pacific mission to evangelize, educate and, in the dark times of the Inquisition, to defend the orthodox Catholic faith, the Clergy, ordained and secular, have played a very important part in Alentejo history.
+From the origins of Nationality to the 19th century, first with the help of the military, then with the mission to evangelize, educate, and (in the dark times of the Inquisition) to defend the orthodox Catholic faith, the Clergy, ordained and secular, have played a very important part in Alentejo history.
 For centuries, the church and the religious orders were the major landowners in the Region.

 Évora a World Heritage Center